-Dr. Bronner’s Pure Castile soap is an extremely simple soap.
-It is my grandfather’s original, and if you have only heard of one Dr. Bronner’s product, it’s probably the castile soap and probably the peppermint.
+Dr. Bronner’s Pure-Castile Liquid Soap is an extremely simple soap.
+It is my grandfather’s original, and if you have only heard of one Dr. Bronner’s product, it’s probably the Castile Soap and probably the Peppermint.
 Its method of reacting oils with a strong alkali is millenia old; someone from the middle ages looking at our soap-making process would understand exactly what we are doing.
-The art of creating the perfect castile soap, though, lies in the choice and balance of oils as well as other processing methods.
-When you have the perfect castile soap, it is the most versatile cleaning agent possible.
-If you had to choose only one cleaning product for every aspect of your life, Dr. Bronner’s Pure Castile soap is it.
+The art of creating the perfect Castile Soap, though, lies in the choice and balance of oils as well as other processing methods.
+When you have the perfect Castile Soap, it is the most versatile cleaning agent possible.
+If you had to choose only one cleaning product for every aspect of your life, Dr. Bronner’s Pure-Castile soap is it.
 However, through the years, we have repeatedly heard a few requests:

-- “It would be nice if the castile were thicker.”
+- “It would be nice if the Castile Soap were thicker.”

 - “It would be nice if it were more moisturizing.”

 - “It would be nice if it worked in a pump.”